-The Beloit Parents as Teachers program is administered by a collaboration of five area school districts (USD #273 Beloit, USD #272 Waconda, USD #107 Rock Hills, USD #298 Lincoln and USD #299 Sylvan-Lucas), with supervision by the Beloit School District.
+The Beloit Parents as Teachers program is administered by a collaboration of five area school districts (USD #273 Beloit, USD #272 Waconda, USD #107 Rock Hills, USD #298 Lincoln and USD #299 Sylvan Unified), with supervision and fiscal responsibility by the Beloit School District.
+The program is funded by a State grant through the Kansas Department of Education (KSDE) and matching funds from the local school districts.
 Parent educators are assigned in each district and carry separate caseloads of families residing within their district.
 This collaboration allows for PAT staff to plan together and participate within a professional learning community.
 The PAT Affiliate operates year round.